 This is the maximum amount that the authority allows itself to borrow in each year.
-The Treasurer reports that these Authorised Limits are consistent with the authority's
+The Treasurer reports that these Authorised Limits are consistent with the authority's current commitments, existing plans and the proposals in the budget report for capital expenditure and financing.
+They are also consistent with its approved treasury management policy

-The above figures reflect the understanding that from 2011/12 onwards the borrowing needs of the Authority will be matched by the negotiation of external loans.
+The above figures reflect the understanding that from 2009/10 onwards the borrowing needs of the Authority will be matched by the negotiation of external loans.
 Figures are calculated on a cumulative basis taking account of PWLB repayment schedules.